Putting the word Douche in "douchebag."

 - The Cyclone, Pierre Fresson, from Thunderbolts.
 Vain, egotistical, self-serving, and lecherous to the last.

 - Played with in Ratatouille.
-Collette says at one point, "Sorry to be rude, but we're French", which makes no sense since they are in France.
-There are some examples of French chauvinism, like the opening narration stating that "although other nations might dispute this fact... the best food in the world is made in France", and Skinner dismissively calling corn dogs "cheap sausages dipped in batter and fried; you know, American."
+Collette says at one point, "Sorry to be rude, but we're French.
+And it's dinnertime," which only makes sense as joke meant to reference this trope.
+(Were she referring only to the need to rush and prepare dinner, the first part wouldn't be necessary, but whether that's what she meant or not, the first part serves no purpose since they are in France.)
+There are some examples of French chauvinism, like the opening narration stating that "although other nations might dispute this fact... the best food in the world is made in France," and Skinner dismissively calling corn dogs "cheap sausages dipped in batter and fried; you know, American."

 - The Rude French Knights in Monty Python and the Holy Grail.

 - The Merovingian from The Matrix Reloaded and The Matrix Revolutions (although he's a program, and his hat is "decadence" so he chose to sound French, because swearing in it is apparently like "wiping your ass with silk").

 - Raiders of the Lost Ark: Belloq, a French archaeologist working for the Nazis.
 He deserved having his head asplode.

 - Despite being subject of the original page quote ("He's not a friend.
 He's French."), Inspector Tarconi from The Transporter series is an aversion, being a very pleasant Nice Guy who goes above and beyond to help Frank anytime he gets into a bind.
 When placed into police custody in the United States in the sequel, he quickly befriends with the entire precinct by impressing them all with his excellent cooking.